 The harmful effects of a meth comedown, while not the same as withdrawal, can occur before the person begins full detox from the drug.
 These effects worsen with continued usage.
 Symptoms of coming down from meth can include:

-Some people may experience these symptoms for a few days.
-This is especially true of the psychological symptoms.
+Some people may experience these symptoms for a few days, especially the psychological symptoms.
 To combat the symptoms of coming down from meth, some people will go through cycles of binging.
-They will use the drug frequently in a relatively short period to maintain their high but also avoid coming down.
+They will use the drug frequently in a relatively short period to maintain their high and avoid coming down.

 The meth withdrawal timeline is different for every person.
 Factors that can play a role in how long meth withdrawal symptoms last include:

-Medical Disclaimer: Orlando Recovery Center aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
+The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.